lisa-chen-58/lisa-chen-58/README.md

 </p>

 <p align="center"">
-This website represents a Discord server that hosts events and collaborations for developers
+This project represents a social server that hosts events and collaborations for developers.
+I created this group originally during my bootcamp days to connect students for collaborating on studies and other projects.
+Read more about us by navigating to our website!
 </p>

 <h1 align="center">Past Projects</h1>